warriorstar-orion/Paradise/docs/mapping/guide.md

 [StrongDMM][] is the recommended tool for editing maps by a wide margin.
-It is fast, provides easy searching for both objects on maps and objects in the codebase, an intuitive var-editing system, the ability to hide categories of objects on the map while editing, and more.
+It is fast, provides easy searching for both objects on maps and objects in the codebase, an intuitive varediting system, the ability to hide categories of objects on the map while editing, and more.

 When using StrongDMM, the following options must be enabled.
 They can be found under _File -> Preferences_: